-Cometriq is used to treat thyroid cancer that has spread to other parts of the body.
+Cometriq is a prescription medicine used to treat thyroid cancer that has spread to other parts of the body.

 The Cabometyx brand of cabozantinib is used to treat advanced kidney cancer and liver cancer in people who have been previously treated with sorafenib (Nexavar).

 Cometriq may cause a perforation (a hole or tear) or a fistula (an abnormal passageway) within your stomach or intestines.
 Cometriq can also increase your risk of serious bleeding.